jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 I chose an abstract class rather than an interface, because I want to store information in `Shape` along with some implementation.
 It's easier to do that when it's an abstract class rather than an interface.

 `Shape` only does two things in this design:
-* It acquires a copy of itself
+* It acquires a new instance of itself
 * It renders itself

 In a real drawing tool, there would be more behavior and state, such as: